h-parks/dactyl-keyboard/README.md

 * more column stagger.
 * more space in bottom case to accommodate Alps switch depth.
 * separation of top plate from top case.
-* post-processing of top case STL files in Blender
+* post-processing of top case STL files in Blender (still a work in progress, but case seems to fit)

 ## Assembly